Shabib6/AI-Cursor/README.md

 - Make sure you are logged into WhatsApp Web before trying to send messages.
 - Adjust sleep delays (`time.sleep`) if your internet or system speed varies.

-## 📷 Screenshots

-> Include screenshots of your app in action here if needed.

 ## 📄 License

 This project is open source under the MIT License.
 See [LICENSE](LICENSE) for details.